Boston Starbucks workers seek to unionize after Buffalo vote

-BOSTON (AP) — Starbucks workers at two locations in Boston are looking to unionize, days after a successful union vote at a Starbucks in Buffalo, New York, a first for the 50-year-old coffee retailer in the U.S.
+BOSTON — Starbucks workers at two locations in Boston are looking to unionize, days after a successful union vote at a Starbucks in Buffalo, New York, a first for the 50-year-old coffee retailer in the U.S.

 GBH News reported Monday at least 36 of some 47 employees at have put their names down on cards indicating they want to form a union, according to organizing committee members with the Workers United Labor Union.
 That’s the same union vying to represent the workers in Buffalo.

 A union representative said they filed a petition with the National Labor Relations Board for both Boston stores on Monday to advise that there was enough interest from the workers to unionize.
-The stores are located in the city’s Brookline and Allston neighborhoods.

 Starbucks insists its more than 8,000 company-owned U.S. stores function best when it works directly with its employees, which it calls “partners.”
-Still, the company has shown a willingness to bargain outside the U.S., with workers in Victoria, Canada, ratifying a collective bargaining agreement with Starbucks in July, nearly a year after voting to unionize.
+Still, the Seattle-based company has shown a willingness to bargain outside the U.S., with workers in Victoria, B.C., ratifying a collective bargaining agreement with Starbucks in July, nearly a year after voting to unionize.

 A Starbucks spokesperson, when asked for comment Tuesday, referred The Associated Press to a letter from company CEO Kevin Johnson from a week ago about going forward together as “one Starbucks, grounded in the belief that partners are the heartbeat of this company.”